 The program provides in home support and education to referred families and communities to educate them about strategies related to FASD with the goal of keeping children out of care.

-Ministries of Social Services, Health, Integrated Justice Services, FASD Network
+Ministries of Social Services, Health, Justice and Attorney General, FASD Network

-Home Care Individualized Funding Allows the consumer (or their guardian in the case of children) to accept responsibility to manage and direct supportive service.
-Funding is provided to an individual (or their parent/guardian) to arrange and manage their own supportive care services.
+Home Care Individualized Funding Individualized Funding (IF) is an option of the Saskatchewan Health Authority’s Home Care Program that allows the home care client (or their guardian in the case of children) to accept responsibility to hire, train, manage and schedule supportive service.
+Funding is provided to an individual (or their parent/guardian) based on assessed need.
 Ministry of Health, Saskatchewan Health Authority

 Long-Term Care for Children Residents under the age of 18 years of age are cared for and supported in long-term care facilities, including waiving the monthly resident fee.
 Ministry of Health, Saskatchewan Health Authority

-Medically Complex Children Residing in the Community (Family Caregivers) Support is provided to family caregivers to allow these children to live safely at home and funding helps the direct care costs of children and young adults up to age 22 with very exceptional home care needs both in terms of complexity and intensity.
+Medically Complex Children Residing in the Community (Family Caregivers) Home Care support is provided to eligible children with highly complex medical needs.
+This program allows eligible children to live safely at home with their family.
+Access to this funding allows the Saskatchewan Health Authority (SHA) to provide care that supports the children and provides relief to their family caregivers.
+The Ministry of Health (MoH) funding assists the SHA with the direct care costs of children and young adults up to age 22 that have very exceptional care needs both in terms of complexity and intensity.
 Ministry of Health, Saskatchewan Health Authority

-Pediatric Therapists The Saskatchewan Health Authority will send pediatric therapists to provide services to children and families referred by their pediatrician, general practitioner, nurse practitioner, health nurse or school district.
-Saskatchewan Health Authority
+Pediatric Therapists The Saskatchewan Health Authority will send pediatric therapists (including physical therapy, occupational therapy, and speech-language pathology) to provide services to children and families referred by their pediatrician, general practitioner, nurse practitioner, health nurse or school division.
+The Athabasca Health Authority contracts pediatric therapists to provide services in northern communities.
+Saskatchewan Health Authority, Ministry of Health, Athabasca Health Authority

-Therapies - Physiotherapy, Occupational Therapy and Speech Language Therapy A robust range of therapy services (physio, occupational and speech language) for children and youth to support them to improve independence, participate in everyday activities, improve mobility and independence.
-Saskatchewan Health Authority
+Therapies - Physiotherapy, Occupational Therapy and Speech Language Therapy A robust range of therapy services (physio, occupational and speech language) for children and youth to support them to thrive, improve independence, participate in everyday activities, improve mobility and independence.
+Many services are in conjunction with developmental programs.
+Saskatchewan Health Authority, Athabasca Health Authority

 University of Saskatchewan - Saskatchewan Pediatric Auditory Rehabilitation Centre (SPARC) Family-centred program focusing on early detection, assessment and aural rehabilitation of children with hearing loss.
 Collaborates with school divisions.
 Provides pre and post-operative cochlear implant assessments.
 Ministry of Health, University of Saskatchewan and school divisions

-Wascana Rehabilitation Centre Offers a range of services for pediatric patients including Occupational Therapy, Physiotherapy and Speech Language Therapy, hearing clinics and psychological and mental health services and supports.
-The SHA also provides therapeutic interventions to rural areas through Integrated Rural Primary Health Care.
+Wascana Rehabilitation Centre Offers a range of services for pediatric patients including occupational therapy, physiotherapy and speech language therapy, hearing clinics and psychological and mental health services and supports.
+The Saskatchewan Health Authority also provides therapeutic interventions to rural areas through Integrated Rural Primary Health Care.
 Ministry of Health, Saskatchewan Health Authority

 Youth in Hospital Provides funding to school divisions to provide direct educational services to youth who are in hospital or accessing mental health services in a provincial treatment facility.
 Ministry of Education and school divisions